brannerchinese/rc_study_plans/projects/b-trees.md

     >
     > and so on.
 Under this interpretation the leaf nodes grow and split just as the branch nodes do, except that a record is never passed up from a leaf to the next level.
 Thus the leaves are always at least half filled to capacity.
 A new key enters the nonleaf part of the tree whenever a leaf splits.
 If each leaf is linked to its successor in symmetric order [DPB: I think this means a doubly-linked list], we gain the ability to traverse the file both sequentially and randomly in an efficient and convenient manner.
 This variant has become known as a *B⁺*-tree.
 [DPB: This last sentence is all that was added from the first edition of the text.]

     I've been puzzling about this for some time — wouldn't linking leaves symmetrically always require some further traversal of the tree, whenever a leaf is inserted or deleted?
-But none of the descriptions I've seen of  includes this traversal.
+But none of the descriptions I've seen include this traversal.
 Why?

     Thinking about it for a while, I now see that every insertion begins as the splitting of an existing leaf into either two leaves or its conversion into a branch node and spawning of new leaves.
 In either case, all the pointers needed are already to hand.
 No new traversal of the tree is needed.
 Deletions, too, require no new traversal of the tree — all the pointers needed are already to hand.